Analyzing Hertz Global (OTCMKTS:HTZGQ) & HyreCar (NASDAQ:HYRE)

 |-101.85%

-This table compares Hertz Global and HyreCar’s gross revenue, earnings per share (EPS) and valuation.
+This table compares Hertz Global and HyreCar’s revenue, earnings per share and valuation.

 |Gross Revenue